lfost42/franchise/README.md

-# Franchise Planner
+# Franchise Calculator

 Coding Challenge: Calculate which two locations (among a list in the provided csv file) that are furthest apart.
 An exercise in geolocation, csv parsing, and logging.

-Application: This algorithm can be integrated into a web application that helps franchise owners determine which areas are in need of expansion or more coverage.
+Application: This algorithm helps franchise owners determine which areas are in need of expansion or more coverage.

 ![My App](./app.png)